 The U.S. Postal Service copyrights all stamp designs.
 If you wish to reproduce a stamp design, you must contact the Postal Service for permission.

-For information and permission, please visit:
+For information and permission, please visit the rights and permissions page.

 Thank you for your interest